raidancampbell/golang-pprof-talk/30m/30m-speed-pprof.md

 5. /debug/pprof/mutex
     - disabled by default, use `runtime.SetBlockProfileRate` to enable
     - at the above rate samples are captured for goroutines that are blocked on mutex contention
+6. /debug/pprof/cmdline
+    - what arguments was this go program run with?
+Not even remotely a profile.
 ---
 ## how can I use it?
-### the 7 HTTP profiler endpoints: CPU & Trace
+### the 8 HTTP profiler endpoints: CPU & Trace
-6. /debug/pprof/profile
+7. /debug/pprof/profile
     - CPU profile: every 10ms captures a stacktrace of all running goroutines
     - anything waiting is not captured. so if CPU usage isn't high, this profile will not have much insight
     - capture length can be tuned with `?seconds=n` parameter, defaults to 30s
-7. /debug/pprof/trace
+8. /debug/pprof/trace
     - does not respect `debug` parameters, exports a trace for `go tool trace` to interpret
     - has an appreciable performance overhead, most estimates put it at 5-15%
     - instruments the runtime scheduler for insight on goroutine interactions